The Battle (2026 play)

-The Battle is an upcoming comedy play by John Niven based on the rivalry between English Britpop rock bands Oasis and Blur.
+The Battle is a comedy play by John Niven based on the rivalry between English Britpop rock bands Oasis and Blur.

 Production history

-The play will make its world premiere at the Birmingham Repertory Theatre from 11 February to 7 March 2026, before touring the UK.
-It will be directed by Matthew Dunster.
+The play, directed by Matthew Dunster, made its world premiere at the Birmingham Repertory Theatre from 11 February to 7 March 2026, before transferring to Manchester Opera House from 17 to 21 March 2026.
+It was originally announced to tour the UK however the tour was subsequently cancelled aside from the Birmingham and Manchester dates.
 Mathew Horne was announced to play Britpop music executive Andy Ross.